kislyuk/kislyuk.com/about.md

 involved with.

-Before my industry career, I graduated from [UC Berkeley](https://www.berkeley.edu/) with a triple major in computer science, mathematics, and statistics, and from [Georgia Tech](https://www.gatech.edu/) with a PhD in bioinformatics.
+Before my industry career, I graduated from [UC Berkeley](https://www.berkeley.edu/) with a triple major in computer science, mathematics, and statistics.
+I then went to grad school at [Georgia Tech](https://www.gatech.edu/) and graduated with a PhD in bioinformatics.
 My undergraduate research work was at Lawrence Berkeley Lab with [Inna Dubchak](https://biosciences.lbl.gov/profiles/inna-dubchak-2/) and [Mike Brudno](http://www.cs.toronto.edu/~brudno/public/).
 Together with Mike's advisor [Serafim Batzoglou](https://en.wikipedia.org/wiki/Serafim_Batzoglou), we created the